min2ha/ukwa-site/content/target/40345/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Northfield - by sea -then and now

 The project will work in partnership with Arts 50 Alive Network and Northfield Business Improvement district to promote and deliver a range of projects and activities to commemorate the First World War.